buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuildingStorey.md

 > NOTE  The local placement of the _IfcBuildingStorey_ is determined by the _ObjectPlacement_.
 The value of _Elevation_ is for informational purposes only.

 > IFC4.3.0.0 DEPRECATION This attribute is deprecated and shall no longer be used.
+Within Pset_BuildingStoreyCommon use ElevationOfSSLRelative or ElevationOfFFLRelative instead.

 ## Concepts